|

 not human (Spearhead from Space, Doctor Who TVM), and

-a respiratory bypass system which enables him to recycle oxygen for
+a respiratory bypass system which enables them to recycle oxygen for

 a brief time (Pyramids of Mars, The Two Doctors, and

 others).
-The only apparent physical characteristic which he
+The only apparent physical characteristic which they

-inherited from his mother is his eyes.
+inherited from their mother is their eyes.
 Although their color may

-change when he regenerates, they retain a human retinal pattern
+change when The Doctor regenerates, they retain a human retinal pattern

 (Doctor Who TVM).
-This may explain his occasional need for
+This may explain their occasional need for

 spectacles or magnifying glasses (The Sensorites,